-Better Origin, which turns flies into food for chickens, raises $3M from Fly Ventures – TechCrunch
+Better Origin, which turns flies into food for chickens, raises $3M from… Fly Ventures – TechCrunch

 This process has a double effect.
 Not only does it take care of the food waste product as a by-product of farming practices, but it also drives down the use of soy, the growth of which is contributing to deforestation and habitat loss in countries like Brazil.

-Plus, given the pandemic has exposed the fragility of the global food supply chain, the company says its solution is way of decentralizing food and feed production, thus safeguarding the food supply chain and food security.
+Plus, given the pandemic has exposed the fragility of the global food supply chain, the company says its solution is a way of decentralizing food and feed production, thus safeguarding the food supply chain and food security.

 Better Origin says it is tackling a real problem, and it’s a fair assessment.
 Western economies waste around a third of all food produced annually, but, on average, the demands of a growing population means food production will need to increase by 70%.
-Food waste is also the third-largest emitter of Green House Gas (GHG) after the US and China.
+Food waste is also the third-largest emitter of greenhouse gas (GHG) after the US and China.

-Founder Fotis Fotiadis was working in the Oil & Gas industry when he decided he’d rather work in a sustainable, non-polluting.
-After studying Sustainable Engineering at Cambridge University, and meeting cofounder Miha Pipan, the two set out to work on a sustainable startup.
+Founder Fotis Fotiadis was working in the Oil & Gas industry when he decided he’d rather work in a sustainable, non-polluting field.
+After studying Sustainable Engineering at Cambridge University, and meeting co-founder Miha Pipan, the two set out to work on a sustainable startup.

-The company was launched in May 2020, now has five commercial contracts, and plans to expand across the UK.
+The company, launched in May 2020, now has five commercial contracts, and plans to expand across the U.K.

-Better Origin says its differentiation with competitors is the nature of its ‘decentralized’ approach to insect farming, as a result of the way its units are, effectively, ‘Drag-and-drop’ into a farm.
+Better Origin says its differentiation with competitors is the nature of its “decentralized” approach to insect farming, as a result of the way its units are, effectively, “drag-and-drop” into a farm.
 In some sense, it’s not dissimilar to adding a server to a server farm.

 The business model will be to either lease or sell systems to farms, likely with a subscription model.